pytorch/executorch/backends/apple/mps/setup.md

 ::::{grid} 2
 :::{grid-item-card}  What you will learn in this tutorial:
 :class-card: card-learn
-* In this tutorial you will learn how to export a simple model using [Pixel Shuffle](https://pytorch.org/docs/stable/generated/torch.nn.PixelShuffle.html) to the MPS delegate.
+* In this tutorial you will learn how to export [MobileNet V3](https://pytorch.org/vision/main/models/mobilenetv3.html) model to the MPS delegate.
 * You will also learn how to compile and deploy the ExecuTorch runtime with the MPS delegate on macOS and iOS.
 :::
 :::{grid-item-card}  Tutorials we recommend you complete before this: